-(c) Competition injuries
+- (c) Competition injuries

 The incidence of injuries sustained in competition should be monitored.
-Ground surface conditions, frequency of competitions and any other risk factors should be examined carefully to indicate ways to minimise injuries.

-(d) Euthanasia

-If injuries are sufficiently severe the horse may need to be euthanised by a veterinarian as soon as possible on humane grounds and with the sole aim of minimising suffering.
+Ground surface conditions, frequency of competitions and any other risk factors should - (d) Euthanasia If injuries are sufficiently severe the horse may need to be euthanised by a veterinarian as soon as possible on humane grounds and with the sole aim of minimising suffering. - (e) Retirement Every effort should be made to ensure that horses are treated sympathetically and humanely when they retire from competition.

-(e) Retirement

-Every effort should be made to ensure that horses are treated sympathetically and humanely when they retire from competition.